-Take a boat trip in the Canal Grande : A visit in Venice is not complete without crossing the Canal Grande (Grand Canal) by boat.
+Take a boat trip in the Canal Grande : A visit to Venice is not complete without crossing the Canal Grande (Grand Canal) by boat.
 The easiest and cheapest way is to take the Vaporetto (check the official site for hours and tickets), which is the Venetian public waterbus.
 There are 19 scheduled lines that travel between Venice and nearby islands, such as Murano, Burano and Lido.
 If you take Vaporetto at Piazzale Roma (near the huge parking lots at the entrance of the historic centre) and disembark at San Marco, you would have crossed all the Canal.
-The banks of the Canal Grande are lined with more than 170 buildings, which date between 13th and 18th century.
-All the welfare and art created by the Republic of Venice is demonstrated at these palazzos.
+The banks of the Canal Grande are lined with more than 170 buildings, which date between the 13th and 18th centuries.
+All the welfare and art created by the Republic of Venice are demonstrated at these palazzos.
 Apart from the palazzos, you see magnificent churches like Santa Maria Della Salute and you pass under the two most famous bridges of Venice, Ponte Rialto and Ponte dell’ Academia.

 Admire the architecture and greatness of Basilica San Marco : The main attraction of the area is the glorious Basilica San Marco, a unique example of Byzantine architecture.
 It was built in the 9th century and was remodeled many times during the following centuries.
 For its opulent design, gilded Byzantine mosaics and its status as the symbol of Venetian wealth and power, it was named Church of Gold.
 Spend at least an hour to visit and admire the interior of the building, a mix of oriental extravaganza and western influences.
-Usually the queue to enter the church is long, so plan ahead and book your tickets from the official site.
+Usually, the queue to enter the church is long, so plan ahead and book your tickets from the official site.

-Stroll around La Fenice : West of the ever crowded Piazza San Marco lies the labyrinth of alleys around La Fenice, which is the city oldest theatre and opera house.
-The theatre was originally built in 1792 and was destroyed by a fire in 1836, but a year later was resurrected, just like phoenix (fenice), from its ashes.
+Stroll around La Fenice : West of the ever-crowded Piazza San Marco lies the labyrinth of alleys around La Fenice, which is the city’s oldest theatre and opera house.
+The theatre was originally built in 1792 and was destroyed by a fire in 1836, but a year later was resurrected, just like a phoenix (fenice), from its ashes.
 The surrounding area has also two wonderful squares to explore, Campo San Fantin and Campo Santo Stefano, where you could find exceptional little shops, like Legatoria Piazzesi (Campiello della Feltrina), a paper shop specialized in handmade postcards.
 From Campo Santo Stefano head to Ponte dell’ Academia, a wooden bridge that was built as a temporary replacement to the older bridge that was situated here in 1932 and since then remains at its position on public demand.

 Visit the unknown Squero di San Trovaso : After crossing Ponte della Academia and behind the imposing building of Galleria dell’ Academia (the largest collection of Venetian art in existence), take a small detour to visit Squero di San Trovaso, a tiny boatyard established in the 17th century.
 The boatyard has been home to the workshops of many generations of gondola builders.
-The small wooden buildings around it are Tyrolean in style, because the first workers came from Dolomites, in the Italian Alps.
-Just next of the boatyard you see the church of San Trovaso, which has two decorated and distinctive entrances, due to the fact that at the neighbourhood, existed two rival families (Castellani and Nicolotti), who each wanted its own gate.
+The small wooden buildings around it are Tyrolean in style, because the first workers came from the Dolomites, in the Italian Alps.
+Just next to the boatyard you see the church of San Trovaso, which has two decorated and distinctive entrances, due to the fact that in the neighbourhood, existed two rival families (Castellani and Nicolotti), who each wanted its own gate.

 Discover the peacefulness of Campo San Barnaba : After San Trovaso head for Campo San Barnaba.
 This canalside square was known as the home of the impoverished Venetian patricians.
 Today at the square you see a vegetable barge and the church of San Barnaba which usually hosts art exhibitions.
 A few meters from there, the famous Ponti dei Pugni (Bridge of Fists) is distinguished by two pairs of footprints, which indicate the positions for fights between rival gangs.
-Stroll around this peacefull part of the city and discover unique small shops, like Il Mondo in Miniatura (Ponte de le Maravegie) with miniatures of the city’s buildings and Mondonovo Maschere (Rio Terra Canal), famous for its masks (which were used in the movie “Eyes Wide Shut”).
-Also at Campo San Barnaba, you could taste one of the best espresso in Venice, in the miniature Cafe Bar Ai Artisti.
+Stroll around this peaceful part of the city and discover unique small shops, like Il Mondo in Miniatura (Ponte de le Maravegie) with miniatures of the city’s buildings and Mondonovo Maschere (Rio Terra Canal), famous for its masks (which were used in the movie “Eyes Wide Shut”).
+Also at Campo San Barnaba, you could taste one of the best espressos in Venice, in the miniature Cafe Bar Ai Artisti.